-Coming from Sweden that is one of the biggest consumers of tulips in the world, it is not strange that I have a special love for that flower despite having lived in Italy for the past 24 years.
-In this series of photos I wanted to juxtapose how the tulip is usually portrayed with a more sensual, noire feeling; say tulip and we think of Dutch flower paintings of the 17th century or the more squeaky clean modern image it has today.
+With my roots in Sweden which is one of the biggest consumers of tulips in the world, it is not strange that I have a special love for that flower despite having lived in Italy for the past 24 years.
+In this series of photos I wanted to juxtapose the tulip's usual ways of portrayal with a more sensual, noire feeling; say tulip and we think of Dutch flower paintings of the 17th century or the more squeaky clean modern image it has today.
 I wanted to portray tulips and their ageing in a more interesting and less stereotyped way, with light and shadows and untold stories lurking in the background.

 This is an ongoing project where I continue to explore how we perceive objects through the veils of memory.
 The still lifes are photographed through sheets of polystyrene that are repositioned for every photo thereby giving different and unique effects just like the way memory plays with what we see and what we remember.